 1) Outline Course Goals

 There are multiple levels of objectives.
 At the highest level are course objectives.
-There are also lesson, module, and supporting objectives.
-Before you jump into putting images and text on the screens, you need to come up with the course objectives.
+There are also lessons, modules, and supporting objectives.
+Before you jump into putting images and text on the screens, you must develop the course objectives.

 What is the broader goal of the course?
 This will influence the more granular objectives you create.
 From this goal come up with 1-2 big ideas.
 These ideas will drive further decisions.
 When you come to a moment in the course in which you need direction, think of the big idea and use that to guide what you do.
 These course goals need to meet external and internal learner requirements.